lfads/lfads-run-manager/docs/files.md

             **`lfads_datasetName.h5`**:
             :   The spike counts data directly read by LFADS

-        **`param_pqQbzB`**:
+        **`param_Qr2PeG`**:
-            :   Location of the individual runs generated with the `RunParams` instance whose param hash is `pqQbzB`.
+            :   Location of the individual runs generated with the `RunParams` instance whose param hash is `Qr2PeG`.
 The subfolders correspond to the run names passed to `RunSpec`, and their contents will be discussed below.
                 ```matlab
                 rc.addRunSpec(MyExperiment.RunSpec('all', dc, 1:dc.nDatasets));
                 ```